syncrypt/client/doc/source_guide.md

-A guide through the Syncrypt Desktop source code
+A guide through the Syncrypt client source code
 ================================================

-This is a quick writeup of the Syncrypt Desktop internals, so that you can quickly get a grip on how it works.
+This is a quick writeup of the Syncrypt client internals, so that you can quickly get a grip on how it works.
 It is not complicated.
 We will start from the inner core machinery and work ourselves outwards.